-When we ask a really Big Question– like Can War Be Glorious?— our classroom retires into slow motion.
+When we ask a really important question– like Can War Be Glorious?— our classroom retires into slow motion.
 Teacher and student transition from frenetic task-oriented activities into methodical, deliberate thinking.
 Together, we thoughtfully consider definitions, entertain multiple ways of seeing an issue and construct precise, focused answers to challenging intellectual problems.
 We aren’t racing to complete many tasks; we are more mindful of the task at hand.
 This is what a human-centered classroom looks like.

 Not only that, we can build recursive learning experiences in which the questions themselves reappear in multiple units of study (as we saw in this post).
 Repeated exposure to the questions acts like classroom instant replay, inspiring teacher AND student to see and seize opportunities for improvement.
 As students correct their errors of thinking and forge fresh connections between the content and the questions, teachers recognize new ways to nurture students along the journey.